jundalisay/sp/content/en/research/indian/gospel/chapter-52c.md

 About 8AM two devotees, one a householder and the other a monk, were conversing in a room in the Barangore monastery, when M. came in.

 The devotees were of the same age 24-25 years old.
 M. intended to spend 3 days at the monastery.
 He went to the shrine and saluted the Deity.
-After visiting Narendra, Rākhāl, and the other brothers, he at last came into the room where the two devotees were engaged in conversation.
+After visiting Narendra, Rakhal, and the other brothers, he at last came into the room where the two devotees were engaged in conversation.
 The householder devotee wanted to renounce the world, The monk was trying to persuade him not to do so.

 MONK: "Why don't you finish the few duties you have in the world?
 Very soon they will be left behind,"A man was told that he would go to hell.
 He asked a friend, 'What is hell like?'